ferrous-systems/rust-training/training-slides/src/async-building-blocks.md

 * `read_to_end`: Read a complete input stream
 * `connect`: Connect a socket

+Note:

+- Alternative wording: A future can be resolved or polled to completion.

 ## Futures are poll-based

-They can be checked if they are _done_, and are usually mapped to readiness based APIs like `epoll`.
+They can be checked if they are _done_, and are usually mapped to readiness based APIs:

+- On full operating systems, mechanisms like `epoll` are used
+- On embedded systems, interrupts are used to advance or complete operations

 ## .await registers interest in completion